|Apr/May 2018 Fiction|

 "Umm...
 If we're going to die here, I just want you to know that I love you.
 I've always loved you.
 And I didn't know how to show it, but it's true."

 I try to show her with my eyes that I'd gag if I could, if I could do anything besides what I did, years ago when this was our Active Story.
 Hers eyes say, "Gag away, I've already thrown up."
-We involuntarily reach out our hands and Kaboom.
+We involuntarily reach out our hands, and Kaboom.

 Kaboom behind us, and I pant, sprinting away.
 Marcy runs beside me, across the arid desert floor.
-In this memory, we are so young and lean, our muscles exquisitely toned.
+In this memory, we are young and lean, our muscles exquisitely toned.
 We have skin-tight black outfits with all sorts of straps and belts and gadgets.
 We always made good Spies In Love.
 I don't need to say I've been here before.
 Of course I have.

-I give her the look that says hurry up already, get us to a looser story, a place we can talk, so you can tell me why the heck you are making me come with you.
-She responds with a Duh, Idiot.
+I give her the look that says, Hurry up already, get us to a looser story, a place we can talk, so you can tell me why the heck you are making me come with you.
+She responds with a, Duh, Idiot.

 Every story ever told is happening somewhere, somewhen.
 The hundreds of stories Marcy and I shared together.
 But you can't just choose to go to one and all the sudden appear there.
 You have to hop through linking actions.
 And you've got to hold both experiences in your mind, as if they're equally real, as if you could be in either reality.
-And then poof, you are.
+And then, poof, you are.
 I used to be really great at it.
 I used to be great at considering dozens of factors simultaneously.
 Discerning the best decision out of them all.
 Looking at two seemingly equal realities and choosing the better one.
 Only it kept turning out there was no better one.
 Both were equally crap.

 We run away from a huge explosion of some unethical bioengineering plant toward our no-doors Jeep, and we swing our bodies in, landing on the sizzling hot leather seats, and Marcy starts the car.

-Then I learn she's not a virgin from kids at school, and I call her a slut and distance myself from her, and I regret it, but it doesn't matter I regret it because I hurt her really deeply.
+Then I learn she's not a virgin from kids at school, and I call her a slut and distance myself from her, and I regret it, but it doesn't matter if I regret it because I hurt her really deeply.
 It's not a happy story, but it's the way it has to go.
 It's the way it went.
 And ultimately, its about me and how I messed up.
 That's not self-pity, that's just true.

-We crossed paths years later in a horror story in our late-20s (we didn't stay in touch), when I played Timid Train Conductor who noticed funny sounds in one of the cars, and she was a Put-Together Journalist who lived all the way through, and I, having been paired with so many Zooey Deschanel's, remembered our first kiss and was so happy that we found each other again and that Marcy was real and competent and better than me (and I liked that she was still a little bit Zooey Deschanel-ish in that she was beautiful and spontaneous).
+We crossed paths years later in a horror story in our late-20s (we didn't stay in touch), when I played Timid Train Conductor who noticed funny sounds in one of the cars, and she was a Put-Together Journalist who lived all the way through, and I, having been paired with so many Zooey Deschanel's, remembered our first kiss and was so happy we had found each other again and that Marcy was real and competent and better than me (and I liked that she was still a little bit Zooey Deschanel-ish in that she was beautiful and spontaneous).
 And so, as I had my eyes gouged out by the Crazed Surgeon who had been running freaky science experiments in a boarded-up car, I thought of Marcy and of how we hopefully would get to be Protagonists together again, and maybe even buy our own piece of storyspace, a narrative where anything could happen, and it could be just the two of us and our imaginations, where we could go after a long day's work and be whomever we wanted to be.

-And, we got that, in time.
+And we got that, in time.
 And all the stories about couples we signed up for.
 We went everywhere and everywhen together.
 Got to be whomever we liked.
 And this all sounds very cute and romantic and dramatic, and I guess it sorta was, but it just stopped working.
 Or it never worked, and we still kept trying to make it work.
 We just happened to be in the wrong place at the wrong time, and we both wanted a story that mattered so badly, one of our own.
 So we made one together and lived it.

 But we're not there right now.
 I tend to get lost in other worlds, other spaces.
 I'm in a car with Marcy now, and I'm about to have my first kiss.